nightscout/nightscout.github.io/docs/update/redeploy.md

 <span style="font-size:smaller;">**APPLIES TO:**</span>	<img src="../../vendors/img/railway-app-logo.png" style="zoom:80%;" />

 - You have successfully updated your GitHub repository.
+  You will need to reconnect your cgm-remote-monitor project to Railway.
   You also have completed updating Nightscout as Railway will automatically deploy this new version for you.

   </br>